 The Department of Music at IUP has a rich history dating back to the founding of this institution in 1875.
 Graduates of the department have gone on to distinguished careers in performance, teaching, and other fields within the music profession.

 Music Department ensembles provide performance opportunities for hundreds of university students each semester.
-A staff of resident conductors directs the activities of the IUP Symphony Orchestra, four bands, three choruses, two jazz ensembles, and various chamber ensembles.
-A distinguished artist-faculty represents a wealth of professional performing experience.
-Recitals featuring resident faculty members and visiting artists are presented throughout the years.
+A staff of resident conductors directs the activities of the IUP Marching Band, the Symphony Orchestra, two concert bands, three choruses,

 After meeting university entrance requirements and the successful completion of an audition, students may be admitted as music majors.
 If you have any questions concerning the music program at IUP, please contact us at 724-357-2390.